Matsumoto Take: Introducing the characteristics of being called the Mushroom King and recommended recipes!

 How to make it

-1. the matsutake
+1. Preparing the matsutake mushrooms

-3. Preparing the ginkgo nuts and proccoli:
+3. Preparing the ginkgo nuts and broccoli:

 summary